chrischow/wordle_solver/README.md

 ### Decision Rules
 The baseline decision rule was that we would only guess solutions if there were 20 solutions or fewer remaining.
 This is in line with our strategy, where we prioritise solving over collecting information as we converge on the solution.

-I tested two decision rules that kicked in when there were only 10 solutions left.
-I chose 10 because it *seemed* like a small-enough number of words to make solving worth the shot (~10% chance).
+The only other optional decision rule tested was to choose words purely by popularity.
+Popularity was measured by word frequencies in Wikipedia articles - collected by [Lexipedia](https://en.lexipedia.org/).
+The rule kicked in when there were only 10 solutions left, and was **slapped on top of the baseline rule**.
+I chose a threshold of 10 remaining solutions to simulate increasing emphasis on solving.
 I'm sure there's a better way to choose this number - we'll just have to add this to the set of parameters for further testing in future work.

-1. **Current ranking algorithm:** The next guess was selected purely based on the scores from the ranking algorithm.
-2. **Word popularity:** Disregard the ranking algorithm scores and guess the most popular word.
-Popularity was measured by word frequencies in Wikipedia articles - collected by [Lexipedia](https://en.lexipedia.org/).

 ## Simulations
-I ran each of the words recommended by the various sources from the previous section (see below) against the full set of 2,315 solution words **seven times**.
-Overall, that's 17 "best" words by 2,315 solution words by 7 strategies for a total of **275,485 games of Wordle**.
+I ran each of the words recommended by the various sources from the previous section (see below) against the full set of 2,315 solution words **5 times** - one per combination of ranking algorithms and decision rules:

+Seed words:

 ```
 1. arles    10. rates